mienaikoe/ziyu/Chapters/2-7-Chapter14.md

 	"You think we're broken.
 Flying off the *fucking* rails.
 We tried to make a home that made sense to us.
 But you just couldn't stand it, could you?
 You had to come here and burn it all down. *Nobody* can have a shred of fucking happiness."

 	Thi took hae hand away from Kip's neck and he gasped for air between tears and cries of pain.
 Lissa rummaged in hae dressings and took out an ornate kanosin pipe, well-used and wooden, and lit it with a hot tip.
-Thi took a drag and then threw the pipe to Kip, who took it eagerly to stop the pain.
+The sparks were slow to light, and few to number, but thi took a drag anyway and threw the pipe to Kip, who took it eagerly to stop the pain.

 	"Why fire?" thi asked, crouching a few paces away.
 "You could have ambushed us or held some of us for ransom.
 But fire.
 Why?"